 An adverse event is "an incident that results in harm to a patient".
-Harm "implies impairment of structure or function of the body and/or any deleterious effect arising there from, including disease, injury, suffering, disability and death, and may be physical, social or psychological"
+An adverse event is "an incident that results in harm to a patient".
+An arm "implies impairment of structure or function of the body and/or any deleterious effect arising there from, including disease, injury, suffering, disability and death, and may be physical, social or psychological" and death, and may be physical, social or psychological or psychological

-Healthcare-associated harm is "harm arising from or associated with plans or actions taken during the provision of healthcare. rather than an underlying disease or injury"
+Healthcare-associated harm is "harm arising from or associated with plans or actions taken during the provision of healthcare, rather than an underlying disease or injury"

-Improvement and Innovation's Paediatric Trigger Tool, which facilitates making comparisons between countries.
+Improvement and Innovation's Paediatric Trigger Tool,22 which facilitates making comparisons between countries.